 You can still take home something from your favourite names, without the hefty price tag.

 If you just want to look good for a particular event and can’t justify the designer price tag, why not rent?
-Sites like Thread Tread will rent you designer items so you can look great when you need to, without spending so much on a single event.
+Some companies will rent you designer items so you can look great when you need to, without spending so much on a single event.
 Once you’re done, just return in good condition and feel good about having looked your best, without the upfront lump sum cost.
 This is a great way to be able to keep up with latest designs as well, without the costly commitment.

 Capitalise on sales seasons